yantiq/flipper-test-task/README.md

 ## _Preparation 2_
 This picture was taken on the balcony in the daylight.
 Not under direct sunlight.
-1. Take three sheets of paper and place them in a way lit place
+1. Take three sheets of paper and place them in a well lit place
 2. Put an apple in the middle of the sheet

     <p align="center">